Newfoundland sunk after collision with iceberg - The Beaverton

 Newfoundland sunk after collision with iceberg

-HALIFAX – Four hours after a striking a massive , the Province of has sunk off the coast of Labrador leaving an unknown number of survivors.
+– Four hours after a striking a massive , the Province of has sunk off the coast of Labrador leaving an unknown number of survivors.

-Skipper Dwight Ball, who was reportedly at the helm in St. John’s, tried to steer Newfoundland hard to starboard when they came too close to a mountain of ice, but it was too late.
+Skipper Dwight Ball, who was reportedly at the helm in St. John’s, tried to steer Newfoundland hard to starboard when they came too close to a mountain of ice, but was too late.
 The 520,000 residents on-board the large landmass were awoken by a large crash at 11:49 PM NT and the land quickly took on water.

 A distress signal was sent to neighbouring PEI, but everyone was in bed by that time.